 We find that players develop at different rates and a lot changes in a short space of time at this stage in a child’s development.
 Players are encouraged to keep honing their craft and showcasing their ability within the RDS in order to earn a recommendation in the future.
 Player development doesn’t happen overnight.
 The RDS is available for players to focus on their individual development and technical proficiency.

 Additionally, participating in the RDS program is the only way on to our RDS Camps.

 I’d like to sign up for an RDS Camp – where can I find the registration link?

-RDS Camps are exclusive to those that have gone through our tryout process and participated in the RDS program in the previous 12 months.
+RDS Camps are exclusive to those that have gone through our tryout process in the previous 12 months.
 Participants that meet this criteria will be periodically sent RDS Camp registration information.
-For more information, email us at email@example.com.
+For more information, email us at firstname.lastname@example.org.